cjolowicz/blog/content/posts/hypermodern-python-07-deployment.md

 Linux, download [Docker
 Engine](https://hub.docker.com/search?type=edition&offering=community).

-Add the following `Dockerfile` to the root of your project:
+Add the following `Dockerfile` to the root of your project.
+(We will go through the Dockerfile line by line in the next section.)

 ```Dockerfile
 FROM python:3.8.0-alpine3.10 as base